Scroll to navigation

 palette-foreground=255, 0, 0

-Command-line options overwrite configuration file options.
-And per-seat configuration files overwrite the global configuration file.
+Command-line options override configuration file options.
+And per-seat configuration files override the global configuration file.

 DEFAULT MODE